 Whether or not to treat a raised LDL-cholesterol will depend on other risk factors such as your age, gender, smoking status, blood pressure, cholesterol balance and whether or not you have diabetes.
 These factors are used to estimate your chance of developing a heart attack of stroke over the next 10 years.
 If your risk is 10% or higher, then treatment may be offered.

 Your HDL-cholesterol level largely depends on your genes, but diet and lifestyle factors can boost the amount in your circulation to help protect against heart disease.
-The good news is that following a DASH style diet to lower your blood pressure will have beneficial effects on your overall cholesterol balance due to the high amount of antioxidants, fibre, vitamins, minerals, omega-3s and monounsaturated fats it provides.
+The good news is that following a DASH style diet to lower your blood pressure will have beneficial effects on your overall cholesterol balance due to the high amount of antioxidants, fibre, vitamins, minerals, omega-3 fish oil and monounsaturated fats it provides.

 Drinking sensible amounts of alcohol also has an effect on the liver to boost synthesis of HDL-cholesterol.
 Initially this effect was thought to explain half the level of protection associated with drinking red wine.
 However, more recent findings, involving almost 150,000 Norwegians, found that men and women who drank sensible amounts of alcohol more than once a week are less likely to die from CHD compared with those drinking alcohol rarely or never, irrespective of their HDL-cholesterol concentration, so that’s not the whole story.